Nuwa-genomics/Nuwa/docs/tutorials/clustering/Preprocess.md

 ## Data transformations

-Our data isn't usually in the optimal for passing directly into our training models, we must transform it into values which reflect mean and variance.
+Our data isn't usually in the optimal format for passing directly into our training models, we must transform it into values which reflect mean and variance.
 This helps ensure than one feature does not dominate another, for example in the case of an outlier.
 With scaling and normalization techniques we can place data in a similar range without losing the underlying distribution of the data.

 ### Normalization